rcl-vc/docs-vc-web-wallet/did/did.md

 The holder will then upload the DID and use the private key to verify that they own the public key included in the DID.
 Once verified, the DID is saved to the wallet.

-The user can also use their DID in other wallets that support the ``jwk:did`` method.
+The user can also save their DID in other external wallets that support the ``did:jwk`` method.

 ## DID created in an External Platform

 A holder can save a DID created on a external platform in the Open VC Web Wallet.
 The DID must comply with the requirements as outline above.

-In a similar fasion, the user will upload their external DID and use their private key to verify the DID.
+In a similar fashion, the user will upload their external DID and use their private key to verify the DID.
 Once verified, the DID is saved to the wallet.